opennebraska/tif/cityofomaha.org/README.md

 None of the data sits in this repository.
 As of Mar 25 2016, 326 .pdf files totaling 80MB were available.
+Those PDF and text files [are sitting in Dropbox](https://www.dropbox.com/sh/lb1kwtfou7b2kg4/AACAZrrrBOnzRUmgK6ek14a1a?dl=0).
-You can download all the PDFs and convert them to text like so:
+But if you prefer to start from scratch, you can download all the PDFs, convert them to text, and spit out the "pretty TIF only" markdown formatted file like so:

 ````
 mkdir dump